nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 * 3a.
 Index provided is out of range.

     * 3a1.
-CONNECTIONS display an error message.
+CONNECTIONS displays an error message.

       Use case resumes at step 2.

 * 3b.
 Target contact do not have the tag specified.

     * 3b1.
-CONNECTIONS display an error message.
+CONNECTIONS displays an error message.

       Use case resumes at step 2.